Jafner/Jafner.net/homelab/docs/ffmpeg Notes.md

 If you need audio, or just more information, see the [ffmpeg docs](https://trac.ffmpeg.org/wiki/How%20to%20speed%20up%20/%20slow%20down%20a%20video).

 For documentation on interpolation settings, see [minterpolate docs](http://ffmpeg.org/ffmpeg-filters.html#minterpolate)

+# Resample 120 FPS to 60 FPS
+This works, but runs at <1.0x transcode speed.
+`ffmpeg -i "$input" -filter:v fps=60 "$output"`

 # Transcode Profiles
 ## Original [40.3 Mb/s]